What are CFDs

 Trade the FTSE 100 with Friedberg Direct

 Careful analysis and accurate charting are necessary when trading the Footsie.
 Friedberg Direct offers all traders, novice and professional, the advantage of up-to-the-minute live feeds and important market information.
+Take advantage of our customer service when markets are stable or volatile.

 - Enjoy the security of trading with a Canadian regulated broker